Introduction

 Submit root flag

-Now back in our local session, we find the flag we downloaded and cat out the value.
-And now Dancing has been owned (#5 in the image above).
+Now back in our local session, we find the flag we downloaded and cat

 Lessons Learned

-• SMB can be enumerated using smbclient -L $target
+can be enumerated usingsmbclient -L $target

-• the $ symbol on shares typically indicates that the share will require admin privileges to access
+symbol on shares typically indicates that the share will require admin privileges to access - files can be retrieved from the